Rail strikes over (for now): what happens next?

 What happens next?

-The rail union bosses are meeting the prime minister.
-Previous talks with ministers have been described as cordial and constructive. but nothing substantive has resulted.

-The government appears to be prepared to sustain more stoppages in the belief that the unions’ resolve is weakening and public support for rail strikes is ebbing.
-It is also keen to keep an apparent distance from the talks, even though all proposals are subject to ministerial approval.
+The government appears prepared to sustain more stoppages in the belief that the unions’ resolve is weakening and public support for rail strikes is ebbing.
+But the government continues to distance itself from negotiation, even though all proposals are subject to ministerial approval.

 The transport secretary, Mark Harper, said his top priority is to end the walk-outs – but he told Mick Lynch, general secretary of the RMT: “My role is to facilitate and support – not negotiate.”